cheolsoon0604/2024_CANSAT_FSW/README.md

 # General Info
 ※ This project is still on development ※
-Use Bluetooth for communicate with Ground Station.
+Use Bluetooth to communicate with Ground Station.

 # Modules Used
 - OBC : Raspberry Pi 5